stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 _Included in the Assessment as an Enterprise Solution (Sentinel SIEM) enables subscribers to collect audit logs._

 The implementation of Safeguard 8.05 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AU-3; and contributes to the defensive mitigation for _Standards_ AU-3(1), AU-7, and AU-12.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-805---collect-detailed-audit-logs)

 **Assessed Elements:**